J-1: Travel Procedures

 On the date that they complete their program, the endorsement is no longer valid.
 This date may be the date a scholar terminates the employment or program within the inviting department.

 If the visa stamp in their passport has expired, they will need to apply for a re-entry visa at a US Embassy or Consulate abroad.
 The link at the end of this sentence has online instructions written for students applying for a new visa, but the basic principles are the same: Renewing Your Student Visa

 If the department terminates the scholar's program, the DS2019 is no longer valid.
 It is imperative that such scholars talk with an Immigration Counselor in ISS concerning their nonimmigrant status.

 If a scholar is traveling to Canada or European countries and needs a visa stamp, that country might require a signature within the current semester before granting a visa.
 Of course, if the scholar is from that country, they do not need a visa stamp.
 Please check with the consulate of the country to confirm what is required for a visa.

 If a scholar is outside of the US for 30 days or more, the reason for such a long departure must be evaluated to determine if the J program is maintained.
 If a scholar is outside the US for non-personal reasons, such as awaiting visa approval or working on a collaborative project between Purdue and the scholar's home institution, ISS will need written confirmation for such situations to document the continuation of the J-1 program.
-Please see a further discussion of this issue on the J-1 Maintaining Legal Status site.
+Please speak with an ISS counselor during a walkin session or email email@example.com for advice on documenting the continuation of the J program overseas.

 APPLYING FOR A VISA.
 If a scholar needs to apply for a new J-1 visa abroad, they should visit the ISS office at least two weeks prior to the departure date and ask about required documentation for the trip.
 Besides the documents needed to reenter the US, the scholar would also need original proof of financial support as well as a letter from the department confirming the current appointment.